jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Create and Activate a Virtual Environment.rst

 Prerequisites
 -------------
-   - Python 3.3 or newer installed on your system.
-(Usually pre-installed)
+   - Python 3.3 or newer
    - A terminal or command prompt to execute commands.

 .. note::